Magee - Murray

 but connections with the town are tenuous.
 He was born around

-Ballymoney and had been in Belfast for a long time.
-He and his his sister Hessie were in the 1901 Irish census recorded as residents of the Balmoral Industrial Schools, set up after
+Ballymoney but had been in Belfast for a long time.
+He and his sister Hessie were in the 1901 Irish census recorded as residents of the Balmoral Industrial Schools, set up after

 1868 to care for "neglected, orphaned and abandoned children".
 Hessie later lived in the city at 35 Upper Meadow Street.